boss-defender/Reliable/README.md

 So the real value of Reliable at scale is not absolute control over real life.
 It is **stronger trust, lower uncertainty, and a more reliable relationship environment inside the platform**.

 In simple words: the more people use it, the more powerful the trust signal becomes.

+## Caution

+This app is currently offline because no server API has been added yet.
+To use Reliable properly, you need to connect it to your own server or backend.
+Once a server is added and the app is linked to it, the full partner-linking and verification flow will work as intended.